-First, both Saint-Camille and SSI pointed to unsupportive provincial and federal policies and to institutional barriers.
-As a solidarity co-op, Saint-Camille's La Clé des Champs was not eligible for support from La Financière Agricole (a provincial agency providing financial and risk management tools in the agrifood sector), while the UPA-controlled supply-management system was seen as obstructing agricultural diversification.
+Salt Spring Island Saint-Camille - Lack of funding and support - Promoting agricultural diversification in the - Unsupportive provincial and federal policy context of unsupportive policies and - Land availability and accessibility institutions - Housing - Land access for the new farming generation - Communication - Growing a new generation of producers in a - Development and application of local shifting agricultural context food policy - Balancing the protection of agricultural land - Local government structure with maintaining vibrant communities - Dealing with pressure from the resource extraction industry risk management tools in the agrifood sector), while the UPA-controlled supply-management system was seen as obstructing agricultural diversification.
 On SSI, policy changes such as the MIR were perceived as being developed primarily to address the needs of large-scale agribusinesses, to the detriment of SSI's small-scale farming operations.
 The absence of agricultural extension agents, funding for research, or infrastructure for SSI farmers were seen as further indications that policy-making and the allocation of funds were no longer geared towards supporting small-scale agriculture.